apache/datafusion/datafusion/wasmtest/README.md

 [DataFusion](df) is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-This crate is a submodule of DataFusion ised to verify that various DataFusion crates compile successfully to the `wasm32-unknown-unknown` target with wasm-pack.
+This crate is a submodule of DataFusion used to verify that various DataFusion crates compile successfully to the `wasm32-unknown-unknown` target with wasm-pack.

 [df]: https://crates.io/crates/datafusion